open-policy-agent/opa/docs/book/rest-api.md

 ## <a name="diagnostics"></a> Diagnostics

 The OPA server has the capability to log and return diagnostics on past requests to the user.
 By default, the server will not log any diagnostics at all.
-In order to have the server start logging diagnostic information, the document located at `data.system.diagnostics.config` (henceforth referred to as the config) must be defined.
-The config must evaluate to an object, which must be structured as follows:
+In order to have the server start logging diagnostic information, the document located at `data.system.diagnostics.config` (referred to as config below) must be defined.
+The config must evaluate to an object that is structured as follows:

 ```
 {
     "mode": <"all"/"on"/"off">,
-    "metrics": <true/false>,
-    "explain": <true/false>
 }
 ```